 - Compliance Programs: Review and assess their existing compliance programs to determine whether the existing programs, policies, and procedures constitute a robust compliance framework that can effectively detect and prevent conduct that may be considered a false and misleading practice.
 A compliance program needs to reflect a company’s current business portfolio.
 If company’s business lines have changed, its compliance program must be updated to robustly cover those new areas.

 - Training: Provide regular training on the components of their compliance program.
 All employees need to have at least annual training.
-Additionally, any of these employees who hold management positions should also have specialized familiarize themselves on the compliance program so they can be compliance advocates to their employees of the requirements.
+Additionally, any of these employees who hold management positions should also have specialized training to familiarize themselves with the compliance program so they can be compliance advocates.

 - Internal Testing: Conduct internal testing of the company’s compliance program based on objective and articulated metrics to ensure such testing is robust and will uncover areas of potential non-compliance.
-For example, the company’s Chief Compliance Officer is involved on any significant payments matters/high-level acquisitions over a certain amount.
+For example, the company’s Chief Compliance Officer should be involved on any significant payments matters/high-level acquisitions over a certain amount.

-Companies should consider engaging outside counsel to assist on any review of, training regarding or internal testing of any compliance program in order to protect such work under attorney client privilege.
+Companies should consider engaging outside counsel to assist with review of training or internal testing of any compliance program in order to protect such work under attorney client privilege.

 A ruling from the Supreme Court in the two cases is expected later this year.